AWS Surprise Bill

 Stray service

 I got a surprise bill from AWS.
 More than $300 for May and almost $100 for June.
-Until that, I thought that surprise bills were something that happened to others.
+Until then, I thought that surprise bills were something that happened to others.

-About a month ago, I passed the Amazon MQ workshop.
-I was sure that I destroyed all the services as I completed it.
-It turns out that it was not the case.
+About a month ago, I completed the Amazon MQ workshop.
+I was sure that I destroyed all the services when I completed it.
+It turns out that was not the case.
 The CloudFormation template failed to delete the Amazon MQ broker, and I overlooked that error.

 Billing alerts

-Naturally, I can only blame myself for overlooking the error and not setting up the budget alerts in the first place.
-One way or another, it’s time to set up my billing alerts – notifications that AWS can send you when you start wasting too much money.
+Naturally, I can only blame myself for overlooking the error and not setting up budget alerts in the first place.
+One way or another, it’s time to set up my billing alerts – notifications that AWS can send you when you start spending too much money.

-As with everything on AWS, there’s more than one way of setting them up.
+As with everything on AWS, there’s more than one way to set them up.

 - The classic way: billing alarms in CloudWatch

 - A better way: AWS Budgets.
-With AWS budgets, you can have more fine-grained alerts, and base your billing expectations on a subset of services, slicing them by regions, service types, etc. It also works well for simple alerts, as an enhanced version of the CloudWatch alarms that’s also easy to set up.
+With AWS Budgets, you can have more fine-grained alerts and base your billing expectations on a subset of services, slicing them by regions, service types, etc. It also works well for simple alerts, as an enhanced version of CloudWatch alarms that’s also easy to set up.

 Eventually, it took me less than a minute to set up my AWS budget.